903.8 freeway and expressway guide signs

 An example of how to display the distance on a guide sign: the exit panel will show EXIT 23, and the distance in the main guide sign will show ¾ MILE.

 Exit numbers are based on the milepost number in which the crossroad centerline ties to the mainline centerline.
-For example, if milepost 24 falls before the crossroad centerline and also between two exit ramps for a standard cloverleaf, the exits are numbered 24A, 24B.
+For example, if milepost 24 falls before the crossroad centerline and between two exit ramps for a standard cloverleaf, the exits are numbered 24A, 24B.
 In this example, exit 24A appears before milepost 24.
 For the opposite direction in this example, the exit numbers are reversed (24B, 24A) in order to have both ramps numbered 24B accessing the same direction on the crossroad.
-Generally Ramp A will be placed at a log mile that is lower than the log mile for Ramp B. This may not be the case for complex or closely spaced interchanges.

 Standard.
 State maps show the exit numbers for interstates with a different number for each exit.
 To avoid confusion, separate interchanges are not numbered the same.
 For example, EXIT 1C is for northbound I-55 exiting to eastbound U.S. Route 199.
 There should not be another EXIT 1C on southbound I-55, except for an exit to eastbound U.S. Route 199.
 If this exit does not exist on southbound I-55, there is no EXIT 1C on southbound I-55.
-When changing existing exit numbers is required, contact the Mapping Section in Support Center General Services in order for the state map to be updated.
+When changing existing exit numbers is required, contact Transportation Planning’s, Pavement Analysis and Application Development, in order for the state map to be updated.

 Regardless of whether a mainline route originates within a state or crosses into a state from another state, the southernmost or westernmost terminus shall be the beginning point for interchange numbering.